hkatez/SI-507-final-project/README.md

         omdb_api=yourkey
 http://www.imdb.com/(Crawling multiple pages)

-## Installation of Third party Library needed to run the program:
+## Installation of Third party Library needed to run the program
 To install using pip, enter the following command at a Bash or Windows command prompt: pip install beautifulsoup4 pip install requests